Harvesting your own seeds

 F1 hybrids

-Vegetables that have been cross-pollinated to breed a new variety are called hybrids.
-Growers do this to get juicier fruits or to make plants that are more resistant to certain diseases, for example.
+Seeds from specially bred vegetable varieties are called hybrids.
+Growers breed them to produce better-looking fruits or make plants more resistant to certain diseases, for example.

-If you see F1 on your seed bag, that means the seeds are hybrids.
+If a seed packet says F1, the seeds are hybrids.

-Our current Black Forest F1 climbing zucchini is a good example.
-It's been bred for the long stem, so it can grow upward along a trellis.
+Our current Black Forest F1 climbing courgette is a good example.
+It has been bred to grow a longer stem, so you can tie it to a trellis.

-If you do collect its seeds, chances are that the plants will either look completely different or grow just like regular zucchinis.
+If you save its seeds, the resulting plants may look completely different or grow just like ordinary courgettes.

 Heirloom seeds

-You can save seeds from vegetables grown from heirloom seeds.
-These are heritage plant varieties that have been around for a long time.
-If you sow their seeds, exactly the same plant will grow.
+You can save seeds from vegetables grown from heirloom varieties.
+These are long-established varieties that come true from seed: sow their seeds and you get the same kind of plant.

-Dino kale is an heirloom variety, as is New Zealand spinach.
+Dino kale is one example, as is the New Zealand spinach in our seed bundle.

-The flowers (and seeds) of New Zealand spinach grow along the stem.
-In the fall, you can easily pick them off:
+The flowers, and later the seeds, of New Zealand spinach grow along the stem.
+In autumn, you can easily pick them off:

 Where are the seeds?